Institutional Review Board

 - oversight of researcher credentials in terms of their qualification to conduct research is provided.

 District research is conducted in accordance with federal, institutional and ethical guidelines.
-Approval of proposed research by the IRB does not indicate endorsement of its scientific validity or approval of its ethical content, except with respect to the rights of human subjects, and does not affect the District's legal liability for adverse consequences of research.
+Approval of proposed research by the IRB does not indicate endorsement of its scientific validity or approval of its ethical content.
+Exception is taken with respect to the rights of human subjects, and does not affect the District's legal liability for adverse consequences of research.
 The IRB cannot review research for which funding has already been approved or that has already been performed.